 How to get to the Meroe sites?

-The Bagrawiyya pyramids are right on the road between Atbara and Khartoum, close to the village of Bagrawiyya, and every public bus going along this road can drop you nearby.
+The Bagrawiyya pyramids are right on the road between Atbara and Khartoum, close to the village of Bagrawiyya.
+Every public bus going along this road can drop you nearby.
 Getting onwards or back to Khartoum might be a bit trickier, as the frequent buses tend not to stop to pick up passengers.
 Private cars might be more likely to take you but you may have to wait a while.
-There is a rest area a few kilometres down the road where you can by water or soft drinks – but nothing at the pyramids.
+There is a rest area a few kilometres down the road where you can by water or soft drinks.
+Nothing is available at the pyramids, though.